 Medical Device Regulations come into force May 2021.
 Are you compliant?

-Protecting Your Medical Device Software
+Safeguarding Your Medical Device Software in the Changing Landscape

-Regulating to Improve Safety and Performance
+Enhancing Safety and Performance through Regulation

 • Does it directly control a medical device?

-• Does it support healthcare professionals?
+• Does it support healthcare professionals in their duties?

-• Blood glucose meter
+• Blood glucose meters

 • ECG interpretation software